 Part of the fun and pleasure of taking a cooking class together on your vacation is that you can truly experience the flavor of a destination when you are taught by a local.
 These are two cooking classes that we have participated in Europe:

-- Florence Cooking Class Learn to make brushetta, pappardelle with bolognese sauce and tiramisu for dessert from a local chef.
+- Florence Cooking Class: Learn to make bruschetta, pappardelle with bolognese sauce and tiramisu for dessert from a local chef.

 To find out if there is a cooking class where you are heading, contact the local tourism office in advance of your visit.